arnolddevos/syndicus/README.md

 # syndicus

-A rusty interpretation of publish/subscribe using types for topics.
+A rusty interpretation of publish/subscribe using types for topics and compaction to control backlog.

 ## Log

-A `Log` is cross between a broadcast queue and a key-value store.
+A `Log` exchanges messages between publishers and subscribers on a many to many basis.
 It is an in-process, async data structure built on tokio `watch`.
-Messages are exchanged on a many to many basis between publishers and subscribers.

 Types are used for topics.
 An application defines a unified type for communication, typically an `enum`.
 Call this type `A`.